Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 a.
 Below 16 years old; or

 b.
-Above 16 years old and studying full – time at any university, college or other educational institution at any time in the year
+16 years old or above studying full – time at any university, college or other educational institution at any time in the year

 4. You have been maintaining your child